Anton-Kalyutich/movie-pick/movie-picker/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Anton-Kalyutich/pick-a-movie.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Anton-Kalyutich/movie-picker.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Pick::A::Movie project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'cool-clone-8176'/pick-a-movie/blob/master/CODE_OF_CONDUCT.md).